Top 5 Holiday Dangers to Pets

 - Abundant in many cookies and candies, certain nuts should not be given to pets.
 Almonds, non-moldy walnuts and pistachios can cause an upset stomach or an obstruction of your dog's throat and/or intestinal tract.
 Macadamia nuts and moldy walnuts can be toxic, causing seizures or neurological signs.
 Lethargy, vomiting and loss of muscle control are among the effects of nut ingestion.

 Keep your pet on her regular diet and caution visitors against giving your pet special treats or table scraps.
-For a full list of toxic foods, visit our toxic food guide for pets.
+For a full list of toxic foods, visit our toxic food guide for pets or check out our comprehensive, printable infographic for toxic and hazardous food for pets.

 5. Toxic Holiday Plants